What We Offer Through the Lifespan

 - Spiritual growth – feeling a connection with the sacred within, among and beyond us.

-Children and youth religious enrichment programs are offered on Sunday mornings, September through May, during the service, following the “Story for All Ages.”
-Parents and other members of our congregation lead these activities.
+Children and youth religious enrichment programs are offered on Sunday mornings, September through May, during the service, following the “Time for All Ages.”
+A part-time religious exploration leader and volunteers from our congregation lead these activities.

 - Middle school and high school youth explore dynamics that seek to broaden their knowledge of humanity and embolden their spiritual search, usually culminating in a “Coming of Age” ceremony.